6.6 Toxicokinetic Modeling

 The latest public release of ToxCast high-throughput screening assay data can be downloaded here.
 Previous public releases of ToxCast data included a matrix of AC50s by chemical and assay.
 The data format of the latest public release does not contain this kind of matrix.
 So this dataset was pre-processed to prepare a simple data.frame of AC50s for each chemical/assay combination for the purposes of this training module.

-Read in the pre-processed data set and view the first few rows.
+Read in the pre-processed dataset and view the first few rows.

 ## Compound CAS DTXSID aenm